cobbdb/jquery-beacons/readme.md

 * Type: ```object|selector```

 The container in which the scrolling will happen.
-This is typically ```window```, but can be to something else if you have a special case.
+This is typically ```window```, but can be set to something else if you have a special case.

 #### options.throttle
 * Default: ```80```
 * Type: ```number```

-Limit the rate at which beacons are inspected.
+The rate at which beacons are inspected.
 This value is in milliseconds.

 ---------
 * See: http://plugins.jquery.com/beacons/